.

 From mid-1961 to 1963, 50,000 225-cid Slant Six engines were produced with an aluminum engine block.
 These were discontinued because production was slower, more expensive, and not as reliable as with the steel blocks, according to various allpar.com interviews.

-A special Hyper-Pak was available for the 170 and 225 slant sixes, with a radical cam; a Carter AFB four-barrel carburetor mounted on an intake manifold with long ram passages; steel tubing exhaust headers; higher compresion pistons and a special tuned exhaust system.
-Advertised at 195 hp (gross output, for the 170), Hyper-Pak engines are often said to put out even more power.
-They were the rulers of the lower stock classes at the drag races.
-The Hyper-Pak was available as a dealer-installed or user-installed option.
+The Hyper-Pak was available for the 170 and 225 slant sixes.
+It had a radical cam, Carter AFB 3083S four-barrel carburetor on a long-ram intake manifold, steel tubing exhaust headers, higher compression pistons, and a special exhaust.
+Advertised at 195 hp (gross output, for the 170), Hyper-Pak engines were the rulers of the lower stock classes at the drag races, and the Hyper-Pak was available from dealers.

 Clifford Performance sells headers, blueprinted heads, revised cams, and other performance slant six parts.